By Molly J. Anderson-Childers | Updated June 9, 2018

 Next, I gathered together several friends and led them in their first SoulCollage® experience.
 I now knew for certain that I wanted to become a SoulCollage® facilitator, so I signed up for Seena Frost's next training that fall.

-I created a website, KaleidoSoul.com.
-It's a supportive place for people who have taken one of my SoulCollage® workshops.
+I created a website as a supportive place for people who have taken one of my SoulCollage® workshops.
 Then, I began contacting holistic book shops and learning centers in my area in order to set up Introductory SoulCollage® workshops.

 This website has come to be so much more than a local resource for my workshop participants.
 People from all over the world use my site, and learn about the extraordinary process of SoulCollage® through my online e-courses and e-books, as well as the Yahoo Community Group.

-Q: Please give us a quick overview of the process of creating a deck of SoulCollage® cards
+Q: What is the process of creating a deck of SoulCollage® cards?

 There are two different ways to create your own SoulCollage® deck.